cscribn/package-manage/README.md

 Bash scripts that call apt to install Raspberry Pi packages.
 Different files are used for different machines.

-## brew-work

-Bash script that calls brew to install Mac OS packages on my work machine.

 ### Prerequisites

 Install brew via Terminal